yerimrim/Chest_X-ray_Image_Quality_Assessment/README.md

 2. Create a new feature branch.
 3. Commit your changes with clear commit messages.
 4. Submit a pull request describing your modifications.

-Please ensure that your code is well-documented and tested before submission.

----

-## Acknowledgements

-This project was developed as part of the **Introduction to Open Source Software** course final assignment.